ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/type_expansion/dp-type_expansion.md

 ## Bonus - Updating the Move Tester Pokétch app

 The Move Tester Pokétch app displays a type's effectiveness against a Pokémon with a particular type combination.
-However, this display uses a different table from the one used to determine effectiveness in battles.
-This means that the Move Tester Pokétch app must be manually updated as well.
+However, the Move Tester Pokétch app uses a different table from the one used to determine effectiveness in battles.
+Additionally, the app also does not include the ???/Mystery/Fairy type in the display.
+The following steps shows how to add the Fairy type to the Move Tester Pokétch app.

 **Update the Move Tester Type Chart** <br/>
 Navigate to `game_DSPRE_contents/arm9_overlays/ov038.bin` (`Overlay 38`).
 Open the file in a hex editor and navigate to offset `0x8F4`.
 You should see the following 0x144 (324) bytes: